entur/jwt-resource-server/jwt-client/README.md

  * no previous attempt was made
  * last attempt was unsuccessful

-In other words, the health check will not refresh expired credentials, but repeated calls to the health-check will result in a positive result once downstream services are back up.
+In other words, the health check will not refresh expired tokens, but repeated calls to the health-check will result in a positive result once downstream services are back up.
 As a positive side-effect, on startup, calling the health-check before opening for traffic will result in the cache being populated (read: warmed up).

 [client credentials]: https://auth0.com/docs/flows/concepts/client-credentials